sagar0419/calico-network-policy/README.md

 ## Problem statement:
-The task is to create a network policy in Kubernetes using calico CNI.
-So, only two namespaces are able to communicate with each other.
+In this tutorial we will create a network policy in Kubernetes using calico CNI.
+So, only two namespaces will be able to communicate with each other.
 Calico is an open source networking and network security solution for containers, virtual machines, and native host-based workloads

 ## Prerequisite:
 - The Kubernetes cluster is up and running.